thevoid12/brainwars/brainwars_todo.md

 - [ ] handle ui errors display appropriately
 - [x] room members room_id column should be renamed to room_code
 - [x] fix room members
+- [ ] get the bot times drop down from backend and fill the dropdown